dirk-dev/liri-node-app/README.md

     `SPOTIFY_ID=your-spotify-id`
     `SPOTIFY_SECRET=your-spotify-secret`

-4. at the console command prompt, type `npm i` - this will read the `package.json` file and install any needed npm packages.
+4. at the command line, type `npm i` - this will read the `package.json` file and install any needed npm packages.

 ## Instructions:
 To use this app, navigate in the command line to the directory where the LIRI files are located, type `node`, and enter 2 items:

 * for concert info, type `concert-this`, followed by the artist you want to search.
 * For spotify info, type `spotify-this-song`, followed by the artist name.
 * For movie info, type `movie-this`, followed by the movie title.
 * Entering `do-what-it-says` processes the output from an existing text file, random.txt.

 Note: For elements with more than 1 word in their name, surround the content in quotes.